PlanckChang/EMAformer/README.md

 ## License

-This project is licensed under the terms of the MIT.
+This project is licensed under the MIT license.
 See `LICENSE` for details.

 ## Contact & Support

-For questions, please open an issue or reach out to the authors.
+For questions, please open an issue or contact the authors.
 Contributions, bug reports, and improvement suggestions are welcome.
+- Zhiwei Zhang (zhiweizhang@bjtu.edu.cn)

 ## Acknowledgement